-Just a reminder that our P.E days are Thursdays and all kit must remain in school.
+Just a reminder that our P.E day is still Thursday and all kit must remain in school.
 Girls must remove or cover their earrings.

-We are still continuing with our math's facts and spelling homework and we introducing a topic homework that will cover a range of different subjects.
-They will all go out on a Friday.
+We are still continuing with our maths facts, spelling and topic homework and they will continue to go out on a Friday.

-As we test the children on their math's facts and spellings on a Friday and would appreciate if all homework could be handed in by Wednesday.
+As we test the children on their maths facts and spellings on a Friday, we would appreciate if all homework could be handed in by Wednesday.

 Reading is also very important and children should be reading as much as they can.
 Please write a comment in your child’s reading diary to let us know you have read with them.
 We can then change their books.

 Staff are available at the beginning and end of the school day if you wish to speak to us about any school issues.
 Thank you for your continued support.

 Scroll down to the bottom of the page to see week to week information about what we get up to in class and don't forget that you can also find us on Twitter!